 There are many reasons for individuals to become teachers of dramatic arts, not forgetting that many coaches continue to act alongside tutoring their pupils (this means that you can both, in the present, relate to the stresses of auditions and solidify your bond).
 Some coaches choose their path because it offers them a more manageable workload and more flexibility, whilst also being a more reliable and steady source of income.

-Here is my recap on the Dos and Don’ts of choosing your acting coach.
+Here is my recap of the Dos and Don'ts of choosing your acting coach for beginner acting lessons.

 |Plan effectively for meetings or auditions||Choose popularity over chemistry|

 |Attend more than one meeting||Commit to terms without a face to face meeting|